HaoZeke/zenYoda_Starter/README.md

 This is the template for zenYoda rapid protoyping.
 The template comes with *batteries included* as it includes the dependencies for complete offline use.

+Both pandoc style citations and traditional TeX citations are enabled, however keep in mind that TeX citations will not display in non-TeX files.

 Read about the project at it's source [here](https://www.github.com/HaoZeke/zenYoda) or on the documentation site [here](https://zenyoda.surge.sh)

 ## Usage